Wondering what performance review questions to ask in order to conduct an effective performance review?

-Neuroscience proves that these connections become more powerful which’ll help your employees flourish.
-Therefore, supporting your employees as they capitalize on their strengths is what will elevate employee performance and set them on a fruitful career path.
+Neuroscience proves that frequent use makes these connections more powerful, which will help your employees flourish.
+Therefore, supporting your employees to capitalize on their strengths will help elevate employee performance and set them on a fruitful career path.

-This question can also provide the opportunity for your employee to expand their reach within the organization and pursue other passions at work if this hidden strength isn’t something your team focuses on.
-Your employee will have more control of their performance management which can lead to higher employee engagement and optimal professional development.
+This question can also provide the opportunity for your employee to expand their reach within the organization and pursue other passions at work.

 2. What Changes Do You Want To Make In Your Habits?

 This question gives your employee the opportunity to reflect on what they do every single day and think about how they spend their time, even the things they do unconsciously.

 Habits are important to consider in your employee's day-to-day because of how powerful they are.
 According to the Journal of Personality and Social Psychology (2002), 43% of the activities that people carry out every day are habits that are completed while thinking about something else.